Key takeaways

 These dosages are only general guidelines.
 If your doctor prescribes Valtrex differently, then you should follow their instructions.
 Valtrex is most effective when started as soon as symptoms begin, so see your doctor immediately if you have symptoms.
 It’s safe to take Valtrex every day as long as you’ve been instructed to do so.

-It’s also important to remember that Valtrex has an expiration date just like any other medication.
+It’s also important to remember that Valtrex has an expiration date, just like any other medication.
 Look for the expiration date on the prescription label to see how long your particular version of Valtrex is good for.
 Expired medications can be less effective and risky to take.
-Some medications are also sensitive to heat, so be sure to store Valtrex at room temperature.
+Some medications are also sensitive to heat, so store Valtrex at room temperature.

-Acyclovir (brand name Zovirax) is another antiviral drug that can be used to treat herpes virus and varicella-zoster virus infections.
+Switching medications is also an option.
+Acyclovir (brand name Zovirax) is another antiviral drug that can treat herpes virus and varicella-zoster virus infections.
 Neither medication is better than the other, but if someone can’t tolerate Valtrex or has an underlying medical condition that prevents them from taking it, acyclovir is another good option.
 You can compare the medications here.